waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Current Investigation: Unrevived Fossil
 - **Objective:** Obtain an unrevived fossil to give to the Rocket Grunt on Mt.
 Moon B2F.
 - **Current Location:** Mt.
-Moon B2F (Dead End).
+Moon 1F.
 - **Strategy:** My manual exploration of Mt.
-Moon has been highly inefficient due to its partitioned, multi-floor layout.
-I am pivoting to a new strategy: I will systematically visit each floor (1F, B1F, B2F) to gather complete map data, and then use my `multi_stage_navigator` agent to compute an optimal path to the Rocket Grunt at (30, 12) on B2F.
+Moon has been highly inefficient and prone to hallucination.
+I am pivoting to a new strategy as advised by the Overwatch system: I will systematically visit each floor (1F, B1F, B2F) to gather complete map data, and then use my `multi_stage_navigator` agent to compute an optimal path.
-- **Next Step:** Escape the current dead-end area on B2F by taking the ladder at (26, 10) back to B1F.
+- **Next Step:** Take the last unexplored ladder on 1F at (26, 16) to access a new section of B1F and continue data collection.

 # VII.
 Archived Investigations